amoudgl/distributed-dtp/scripts/README.md

 ## Benchmark

 You can use the benchmark script to log time, memory usage and performance of any run.
-It keeps the same training config but just trains for 10 epochs N times where N can be used through command line by `+num_runs=10`.
+It keeps the same training config but just trains for 10 epochs N times where N can be passed through command line by `+num_runs=10`.
 Following are some commands useful for benchmarking:

 Sequential DTP